-Baby cups often arrive with crushed, dented, broken handles or years of tarnish.
-It doesn't matter whether the handle has fallen off or it has lots of dents, I will do the best I can to restore your baby cup for sentiment and future generations.
+Baby cups often arrive with crushed, dented, with broken handles or years of tarnish.
+It doesn't matter whether the handle has fallen off or it has lots of dents, I will do the best I can to restore your baby cup for future generations.
+Sentimental value is not replaceable.

 Handles and feet for silverplate dishes, trays, etc. frequently break off as they are not well attached.
-The handles can be reattached without damaging the silverplate.
+The handles or feet can be reattached without damaging the silver plate.
 The better the condition of the plating, the better the over all appearance after polishing.

 Silver candlesticks are vulnerable to broken arms and stems.
 The arms extend to the sides and are especially fragile right where they attach to the main column.
 Many candlesticks are also filled with pitch (sometimes labels as "cement reinforced") which starts to break with age.
 The height of the candlesticks puts a lot of stress on the base where the silver may wrinkle.
 Take great care when you polish not to pull or twist, but if your candlestick or candelabra breaks, I can repair it.

-Sterling silver dresser sets include brushes, combs, and mirrors.
-Smaller articles might also include glass jars with sterling silver lids, button hooks, nail buffs, and files.
+Sterling silver dresser sets include brushes, mirrors, combs, and many different accessories including powder jars with sterling silver lids, button hooks, nail buffs, and files.
 All can be polished, repaired and restored depending on your budget.

 Removing the greasy soot from silver after a fire should be done quickly as the acidic soot eats into the metal surface.
 The fire also cause dark black to brown oxidation which is hard to remove by hand.

 The most common flatware repairs are damage from the garbage disposal, but also include replacing old knife blades, soldering broken spoons and polishing.
 When a family heirloom fork, or spoon breaks in two, this can be soldered back together with an attractive patch to reinforce the repair (as shown in the above photo.)